dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 - 2016-06-28-building-serverless-apps-with-webtask
 ---

 Back in October of 2016 we [introduced Slash Webtasks](https://auth0.com/blog/slash-webtasks-all-your-chatops-belong-to-you/), our powerful ChatOps app for Slack.
 Slash Webtasks is an amazingly simple way to author custom Slack commands using Webtasks right from within Slack.
-The app was so popular that over 1,000,000 teams have installed it and authored over 5,000,000 Webtasks that can be called directly using the simiple `/wt task_name` interface.
+The app was so popular that over 1300 teams have installed it and authored over 2500 Webtasks that can be called directly using the simiple `/wt task_name` interface.

-The underlying Webtask technology that Slash Webtasks run on is based on Node v4.9.1.
-The Node.js Foundation has updated their [release schedule](https://github.com/nodejs/Release#release-schedule) to show that the v4.x line is going to reach it's end of life on April 30th, 2018.
-That means there will be no more releases including security patches or bug fixes for the v4.x line.

-With the end of life in mind, the team responsible for the Webtasks technology has been working to update the platform to a Active Long Term Support version of Node.js.
-Today, we are happy to announce that Slash Webtasks is the first product to be migrated to Node 8.

 All newly created Slash Webtasks will be created in the new Node 8 environment.
 Teams can immediatly start taking advantage of new features and modules that rely on Node 8.

-On April 30th, 2018 we will automatically migrate all Slash Webtasks to the new Node 8 environment.
+But what about existing webtasks?
 There are some actions that you can take to proactively migrate and test your commands.
-The manual migration process is simple and this post will walk you through all you need to know.
+The migration process is simple and this post will walk you through all you need to know.

-## Detecting Webtasks to Migrate
+## Detecting Slash Webtasks to Migrate

-Starting now every time a Slash Webtask command is executed on the legacy Node 4 environment, the system will display a warning message about the pending Node 4 end of life and instructions on how to migrate the task to the new Node 8 environment.
+Starting now every time the Slash Webtask command is executed on the legacy Node 4 environment, the system will display a warning message with instructions on how to migrate the task to the new Node 8 environment.

 The webtask will continue to execute normally, the warning is to allow your team time to migrate your tasks to the new environment.